Talking Book Program

 • By mail.
 TBP's mailing address is PO Box 12927, Austin, TX 78711-2927.
 Be sure to include the name of the school and contact person for the account on the order.
 Do not include order forms in book containers—order forms should always be sent separately from loaned materials in order to be processed in a timely manner.

 - Order books well in advance whenever possible;

 - Remember books are mailed Free Matter, which can take longer than regular mail;

 - Copies may not be available; get your request in as soon as you know the book may be needed.

-To return a book, place it back in the mailing container.
+To return a book, place it back in its mailing container.
 Turn the pre-printed mailing label over, and it's ready to go back in the mail postage-free.
-Please return each book after it has been read to ensure that you continue to receive books, and so that other patrons may enjoy them as well.
+Please return each book as soon as it has been read to ensure that you continue to receive books, and so that other patrons may enjoy them as well.

 Damaged or Incomplete Books

 Textbooks are not available through TBP.
-State-adopted large print or braille textbooks can be ordered through the Special Education Director in your school district; these textbooks are also available on cassette tape.
+State-adopted large print, Braille, and audio textbooks can be ordered through the Special Education Director in your school district.
 Contact your local Education Service Center for assistance.

 There are also many recorded textbooks available from the following organization: